Woody Crandall’s epiphany came near the prescribed drugs counter at the back of London Drugs.

 Crandall has joined a growing corps of Washington state senior citizens who are crossing the border and abandoning their neighborhood drug stores for British Columbia.
 Saddled with fixed incomes and monthly prescription drug bills in the hundreds or thousands of dollars, they have found a pharmacy haven just across the 49th parallel.

 The savings are enormous.
-A recent survey by the office of US Sen. Slade Gorton, R-Wash., shows that the 10 most commonly prescribed drugs in Washington are an average of 61 percent cheaper in British Columbia.
+A recent survey by the office of US Sen. Slade Gorton, R-Wash., shows that the 10 most prescribed drugs in Washington are an average of 61 percent cheaper in British Columbia.
 That includes not only the lower costs of prescribed drugs but also a favorable exchange rate.

 Business for writing prescriptions “In Canadian” for the Tichis and others has gotten so brisk that the Peninsula clinic will open a second facility a few doors away just cater to Americans.